I have done what every invisible cucumber-brandishing lizard never told me not to do, and started a blog. Truly the end is nigh.

 THE TIGRESS AND HER MOLTEN FAMILY, IN SIX PARTS

-another title that came out of nowhere. it made me think about getting back into longer song forms, and some fun potential song titles fell out, like “part one, in which the tiger eats his tail” and “part two, in which the tigress says, ‘why didn’t you tell me you were hungry? i could have made you a nice salad'”.
+Another title that came out of nowhere.
+It made me think about getting back into longer song forms, and some fun potential song titles fell out, like “Part one, in which the tiger eats his tail” and “Part two, in which the tigress says, ‘Why didn’t you tell me you were hungry?
+I could have made you a nice salad'”.

 OUT-TAKES, MISFITS AND OTHER THINGS

-this is something that could easily turn into a long-term project with several volumes, because there are more than a few songs to choose from.
+This is something that could easily turn into a long-term project with several volumes, because there are more than a few songs to choose from.

-(update: still dreaming. still have yet to start serious work on this one, though the odd dream song has found its way onto an album over the years. hopefully i’ll get around to digging into this thing one of these days.)
+(Update: Still dreaming.
+Still have yet to start serious work on this one, though the odd dream song has found its way onto an album over the years.
+Hopefully I’ll get around to digging into this thing one of these days.)

 OTHER PEOPLE’S SONGS

-(update: a few songs have been recorded here, and here, and over here. still coming up with new ideas now and then. what i need to do is look into how much it would cost, and what i would need to do, in order to get the mechanical rights so i can actually release an album with all those cover songs on it without running the risk of getting in any legal trouble. i don’t think i can get around that even though i’d be giving the album away for free.)
+(Update: A few songs have been recorded here, and here, and over here.
+Still coming up with new ideas now and then.
+What I need to do is look into how much it would cost, and what I would need to do, in order to get the mechanical rights so i can actually release an album with all those cover songs on it without running the risk of getting in any legal trouble.
+I don’t think I can get around that even though I’d be giving the album away for free.)

 A BOX OF FIRE

-This is a projected concept album that would be a mixed media thing. in a nutshell, i would have to write a book before i could write the songs. it’s complicated, and would take a long time to explain the plot and how it all works.
+This is a projected concept album that would be a mixed media project.
+In a nutshell, I would have to write a book before I could write the songs, and the songs would be the diary entries of a character in the book.
+It’s complicated, and it would take a long time to explain the plot and how it all works.

-so those are the main things. there’s also the idea to record some sort of documentary following the making of an album (or several), but i imagine that would get kind of bland after a while…static shots of just one guy doing everything and talking to the camera. and other ideas. too many of them.
+So those are the main things.
+There’s also the idea to record some sort of documentary following the making of an album (or several), but I imagine that would get kind of bland after a while…static shots of just one guy doing everything and talking to the camera.
+And other ideas.
+Too many of them.

-i guess we’ll see what happens.
+I guess we’ll see what happens.